getsitecontrol/wordpress-plugin/readme.txt

 **LEARN MORE ABOUT YOUR AUDIENCE WITH ONLINE SURVEYS**

 Create website surveys to receive feedback on new product features, collect suggestions, evaluate your marketing strategies or find out why people abandon a particular webpage.
-Build quick polls or multi-page questionnaires using the advanced skip logic technology.
+Build quick polls or multi-page questionnaires, use ready-made templates or create custom forms.